No Is Not Enough

 Naomi Klein is an award-winning journalist, columnist, and the #1 international bestselling author of seminal books The Shock Doctrine and No Logo.
-In her new book This Changes Everything and in powerful new talks, she exposes the myths of the climate debate.
+In her book This Changes Everything, and in powerful new talks, she exposes the myths of the climate debate.
 It’s “the most momentous and contentious environmental book since Silent Spring” (The New York Times).

 “This Changes Everything is a work of startling force, exhaustive reporting, and telling anecdote.”— The Globe and Mail

 Naomi Klein is an award-winning journalist, syndicated columnist and author of the international bestsellers, This Changes Everything: Capitalism vs The Climate (2014), The Shock Doctrine: The Rise of Disaster Capitalism (2007) and No Logo (2000).

 This Changes Everything was an instant New York Times bestseller and is being translated into over 25 languages.
 Nominated for multiple awards, it won the 2014 Hilary Weston Writers’ Trust Prize for Nonfiction.
 The documentary inspired by the book, and directed by Avi Lewis, premiered at the Toronto International Film Festival in September 2015.

 Since This Changes Everything was published, Klein’s primary focus has been on putting its ideas into action.
 She is one of the organizers and authors of Canada’s Leap Manifesto, a blueprint for a rapid and justice-based transition off fossil fuels.
 The Leap has been endorsed by over 200 organizations, tens of thousands of individuals, and has inspired similar climate justice initiatives around the world.